torikushiii/DiscordTwitterBot/README.md

 # Documentation, commands

-If you wanna add Twitter Bot to your Discord server, you can just click [this link](https://discord.com/oauth2/authorize?client_id=951471857943597086&scope=bot&permissions=19456)
+If you want to add Twitter Bot to your Discord server, you can just click [this link](https://discord.com/oauth2/authorize?client_id=951471857943597086&scope=bot&permissions=19456)

 > Default Prefix: $ (You can change this in config.js.
 Customizable prefix soon!)
 - {PREFIX}add `This will add a Twitter user account to your guild`
+    - $add username #channel-tag E.g: #twitter-feed
     - $add @username #channel-tag E.g: #twitter-feed
+    - $add username [channel-id] E.g: 267661563748951744
     - $add @username [channel-id] E.g: 267661563748951744
-    - $add batch @username @username1 @username2 [channel-id]
+    - $add batch username username1 username2 [channel-id]/[channel-tag]

 - {PREFIX}help `This will list a list of all commands and show the help message`
     - $help